pyavchik/trueautomation-java-remoteWD-gradle/README.md

-# RemoteWebDriver using, the project example
+# trueautomation java remoteWD gradle using, the project example

 **Description:** You are viewing the README for using the RemoteWebDriver with TrueAutomation.
 This is the detailed instruction how to run tests, using different drivers within the project example.